-FAMU may consider use of golf carts and/or electric vehicles to provide maintenance services or during special events in and around campus.
-If pursued, FAMU shall work with the City of Tallahassee to designate a golf cart friendly zone with installation of appropriate traffic control devices to safely accommodate these vehicles along the roadway network.
+FAMU may consider use of golf carts and/or electric vehicles as part of its fleet to provide maintenance services or during special events in and around campus.
+If pursued, FAMU shall work with the City of Tallahassee to designate a golf cart friendly zone with installation of appropriate traffic control devices to safely accommodate these fleet vehicles along the roadway network.